vyp/dots/readme.md

 PARTICULAR PURPOSE.
 See the GNU Affero General Public License for more details.

-You should have received a copy of the GNU Affero General Public License along with this program as a file named `license` in the root of this repository.
+You should have received a copy of the GNU Affero General Public License along with this program as a file named `copying` in the root of this repository.
 If not, see <http://www.gnu.org/licenses/>.